Our team

 Beatriz Hernández de Fuhr

-Beatriz has 15 years’ practical experience of bringing about change in advocating for empowerment and economic inclusion for women via mentoring, in particular related to migration.
-Beatriz has a track record of building trust and facilitating effective and lasting cooperation between civil society, women organizations, funders and other stakeholders.
-An instinctive networker who positions and consolidates projects and organizations, Beatriz designs and drives development, capacity building and partnership strategies resulting in concrete changes in mentoring practices.
-Lives in Denmark and worked for the Danish Knowledge Center for Gender and Equality (KVINFO) from 2008-2022.
+Beatriz has 15 years of experience as an agent of change and promoting the empowerment and economic inclusion of women through mentoring, particularly in relation to migration.
+She has the ability to build trust and facilitate effective and lasting cooperation between civil society, women’s organizations, funders and other stakeholders.
+Beatriz is an expert in positioning and consolidating projects and organizations; she designs and drives the development and creation of capabilities and strategies to improve mentoring practices.
+She lives in Denmark and worked for the Danish Knowledge Center for Gender and Equality (KVINFO) between 2008 and 2022.

 Xavier Prats Monné

-Xavier is a pro bono associate at Dones Mentores since January 2023, working on institutional relations and organizational development.
-He is an advisor to Teach For All, a global non-profit organization whose mission is to expand educational opportunities around the world.
-He is also advisor of the Jacques Delors Institute in Paris, and of the Universitat Oberta de Catalunya (UOC).
-Xavier is now the president of the committee for Europe of the King Baudoin Foundation in Brussels; for most of his professional career he served at the European Commission, among others as director general for health and food safety, and as director general for education and culture.
-He holds a degree in anthropology from the Complutensis University of Madrid and a post-graduate degree in European studies from the College of Europe in Bruges.
+Xavier has been a collaborator of Dones Mentores for institutional issues and development of our organization since January 2023.
+He is the advisor of Teach For All, a global non-profit organization whose mission is to expand educational opportunities around the world.
+He is also an advisor to the Institut Jacques Delors (Paris) and the Universitat Oberta de Catalunya (UOC), and president of the European committee of the King Baudoin Foundation (Brussels).
+He has spent most of his professional career at the European Commission, among others as director general of health and food safety and as director general of education and culture.
+He studied anthropology at the Complutense University of Madrid and European affairs at the College of Europe in Bruges.

 Mercedes Corretge Arrastia

-Mercedes holds a degree in Information Sciences, specializing in Visual Thinking and Graphic Recording.
-She combines her work as a trainer in the Teacher Assistance Centers of the Government of Navarra with her work as a graphic facilitator of various types of content and illustration with “the apple of her eye”.
+Mercedes has a degree in Information Sciences, specialized in Visual Thinking and Graphic Recording.
+She combines her work as a trainer in the Teacher Assistance Centers of the Government of Navarra with her work as a graphic facilitator of various types of content and with “the apple of her eye”, illustration.
 She also does graphic design work.
-She writes drawings and draws words… she likes to make what is important visible and that is why she collaborates with Dones Mentores, “a love at first sight,” she says, “that has become a passion sustained over time.”
+Furthermore, she writes drawings and draws words… she likes to make what is important visible and that is why she collaborates with Dones Mentores, “a love at first sight,” she says, “that has become a passion sustained over time”.

 Anaïs Esmerado

 Anaïs is the founder and director of Ojalá Projects, a non-profit association that promotes creativity as a tool for social transformation.
-Its hallmark is community work between higher education students on creative topics, and groups in vulnerable situations, aiming to generate a transformation through action with participatory proposals.
-Ojalá Projects carries out research on social problems, aiming to make them known and reflect on them in different formats such as audiovisual pieces, talks, articles, conferences and multidisciplinary workshops.
-Anaïs has collaborated with Dones Mentores since its inception; for this reason, Anais and the Ojalá Projects team participated in the celebration of the 5th anniversary of Dones Mentores.
+Its hallmark is community work between higher education students in creative areas and groups in vulnerable situations, to generate a transformation through action through participatory proposals.
+Ojalá Projects investigates social problems to make them known and reflect on them in different formats such as audiovisual pieces, talks, articles, conferences and multidisciplinary workshops.
+Anaïs has collaborated with Dones Mentores since its inception.

 Mónica Núñez Hernández

-Monica is a psychologist, systemic family therapist and art therapist.
-She is also a trained EMDR therapist qualified to work with trauma and limiting beliefs, and is accredited in positive discipline and individual and group support.
-Monica believes in the potential of people, as each person is unique and special, as well as in the possibility of change and personal development.
-She collaborates with Dones Mentores by providing specific psychological support to women mentors who request it as part of the follow-up of their mentorships.
+Mónica is a psychologist, systemic family therapist and art therapist.
+She also trained as an EMDR therapist to work with trauma and limiting beliefs.
+She is also accredited in positive discipline and in individual and group accompaniment.
+Mónica believes in the potential of people, in the unique and special character of each person, and in the possibility of change and personal development.
+She collaborates with Dones Mentores providing individual psychological support to mentors who request it as part of monitoring her mentoring.

 Yolanda López García

 Yolanda is a geographer and founder of Calma Vital.
-She accompanies adults in their process of self-knowledge and in their search for personal well-being and self-care.
+She accompanies adults in their processes of self-knowledge and in the search for their own personal well-being and self-care.
 Additionally, as a trainer, in her group workshops she teaches resources and tools for emotional management, creating a safe space between women.
 Yolanda believes in internal organization as a great power to promote personal autonomy.
 She combines her great passion with Dones Mentores since she joined as a social mentor in 2020.
-Yolanda provides training to new mentors to inspire and share ideas about order in mentoring.
+Yolanda provides training to new mentors to inspire and share ideas about the order in mentoring.